ana-ac/auto-jsdoc/jsdoc/README.md

 ### Configuration files:
 * [jsdoc file](https://github.com/ana-ac/generator-tools/blob/master/jsdoc/templates/jsdoc.json)

-### Prompting
+### Questions through the CL
-* launch the compiler jsdoc in the repository automatically in the hook pre commit.
+* Launch the compiler jsdoc in the repository automatically in the hook pre commit.

 ## Launch
 Then launch the generator.